glacials/twos.dev/src/cold/apple.md

 arbitrary text notes,
 or custom names for entries.

-As of 2023-09, these problems seem solved.
+As of 2023 September, these problems seem solved.
-I've started a second attempt to move over and will update this section with my thoughts.
+There are stil some shortfalls, but [Simon Støvring's post](https://simonbs.dev/posts/moving-from-1password-to-icloud-keychain/) helped shore them up;
+I've used his locked-notes strategy for non-password things I previously kept in 1Password, and all is well so far.

+However, there are still some small downsides:

+- Passwords are accessed from within the Preferences pane of Safari, macOS, or iOS.
+  - The difficulty of accessing them can be completely solved using [this Shortcut](https://www.icloud.com/shortcuts/4cd82a3e2a5c4fc78b8f1a488c5b76e7), but it can be awkward to refresh authentication with e.g. an Exchange account, as you cannot have two System Settings windows open at once.
+- Domain names for passwords are not directly editable, possibly for security reasons.
+To assign one password to multiple domains, you have to use the same credentials for another website and depend on it to invisibly merge them behind the scenes, which it often does, but in a way that's hard to diagnose if it doesn't.
+- There's no "Archive" feature, so I have to decide if passwords I _probably_ won't need again should be front-and-center or deleted forever.
+- Windows support for Chrome exists via an extension that talks to the local iCloud background application, but requires typing a verification code every reboot and sometimes doesn't autofill quickly or at all.

+I'm hoping these get fixed, but for now I'm happy enough working around them for the benefits.

-Ecosystem effects of iCloud Keychain include faster and more fluid autofill support in Safari, on both macOS and iOS.
+Ecosystem effects of iCloud Keychain include faster and more fluid autofill support in Safari, on both macOS and iOS;
+automatic iCloud synchronization,
+and easily setup of password groups.

 ### ✔ Google Sheets → Numbers {#numbers}